mangoproxy-code/cookie_walker/README.md

-# Profile Warming Tool
+# Cookie Walker

-This project is a Python-based GUI application to increase views on a profile by visiting a list of URLs, with the option to use a proxy or direct connection.
-It captures cookies from each visited URL.
+This project is a Python-based GUI application that visits a list of URLs using a specified proxy configuration, collects cookies from the visited sites, and saves them in a JSON file.
+It also displays the results on an interactive map.

 ## Features

-- GUI for easy input of details
+- GUI for easy input of proxy configuration and URL list
 - Supports SOCKS5 proxies and direct connections
+- Concurrent URL visits for faster cookie collection
 - Progress bar to show the progress
 - Real-time log updates
-- Real-time cookie capture and storage
+- Stop and save functionality
+- Interactive map with visited URLs
+- JSON output of collected cookies

 ## Prerequisites

 - Python 3.x
 - aiohttp
 - aiofiles
+- folium
 - tkinter
 - aiohttp_socks